Board of Trustees

 Lisa Bjornson Wolf is an Executive Director at Morgan Stanley in New York.
 Prior to joining Morgan Stanley, Lisa spent 13 years at JP Morgan in their Investment Bank and Asset Management divisions, most recently at the Private Bank’s Financial Institutions Group.

-We have been fortunate to have enjoyed Lisa’s volunteerism on the Lotusland Celebrates Event Committee and are ecstatic to welcome her as a Trustee.
 Lisa was awarded a Master of Science in International Economics and Japan Studies from Johns Hopkins University’s School for Advanced International Studies (SAIS) in Washington D.C., holds a B.A. cum laude from Cornell University’s College of Arts and Sciences, and is a graduate of the Hotchkiss School.
+She is a member of Lotusland’s Finance Committee, Governance Committee and co-chairs the Lotusland Celebrates Committee.
 She has served on many non-profit boards including Lapham’s Quarterly, Santa Barbara Museum of Art, The State Street Ballet, and the Healthcare Chaplaincy.

 Lifetime Honorary Trustees